Helpmewithbiblestudy.org

 Why does one need to liberate or buy back one's own time?

-To gain a better sense of context, it is worthwhile to read before and after the passage, and the Bible reader may discover that Ephesians 5:15-17 is part of a chiasm (Eph 5:10-17).
+To gain a better understanding, it is worthwhile to read before and after the passage, and the Bible reader may discover that Ephesians 5:15-17 is part of a chiasm (Eph 5:10-17).
 The chiasm can be seen here:

 A. 10) trying to learn what is pleasing to the Lord.